Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: Introduction

-For the detection of NP signals, the SM Effective Field Theory~(SMEFT) is frequently used in recent years.
-The SMEFT framework extends the SM to incorporate high-dimensional operators that capture potential NP effects~\cite{Grzadkowski:2010es,Brivio:2017vri,Buchmuller:1985jz,Weinberg:1979sa}.
-Research of the SMEFT primarily focuses on dimension-6 operators, however, from a phenomenological point of view, in many cases, dimension-6 operators do not exist, but dimension-8 operators appear~\cite{Born:1934gh,Ellis:2018cos,Ellis:2017edi,Ellis:2019zex,Ellis:2020ljj,Gounaris:2000dn,Gounaris:1999kf,Senol:2018cks,Fu:2021mub,Degrande:2013kka,Jahedi:2022duc,Jahedi:2023myu}.
-In addition, dimension-8 operators are also important for convex geometric perspective operator spaces~\cite{Zhang:2018shp,Bi:2019phv,Zhang:2020jyn}.
+In the phenomenological studies of NP, the SM Effective Field Theory~(SMEFT) is frequently used in recent years.
+The SMEFT framework extends the SM to incorporate high-dimensional operators that capture potential NP effects~\cite{Weinberg:1979sa,Grzadkowski:2010es,Brivio:2017vri,Buchmuller:1985jz}.
+Research on SMEFT has focused on dimension-6 operators, however, from a phenomenological point of view, the dominant effect in many cases occurs in dimension-8 operators~\cite{Ellis:2018cos,Ellis:2019zex,Ellis:2020ljj,Gounaris:2000dn,Gounaris:1999kf,Senol:2018cks,Fu:2021mub,Degrande:2013kka,Jahedi:2022duc,Jahedi:2023myu,Ellis:2017edi,Gounaris:1999kf}.
+In addition, dimension-8 operators are also important for convex geometric perspective operator spaces~\cite{Bi:2019phv,Zhang:2020jyn,Yamashita:2020gtt}.
 As a result, the dimension-8 operators are increasingly being focused on.
-For one generation of fermions, there are $895$ baryon number conserving dimension-8 operators, and kinematic analysis need to be performed for each one.
-The efficiency decreases as the number of operators to be considered grows.
+For one generation of fermions, there are $895$ different baryon number conserving dimension-8 operators.
+It is necessary to conduct a detailed kinematic analysis of each of these operators.
+As the number of operators to be considered increases, the efficiency of the process tends to decline.